m1ll10n/Airlines-System/README.md

 Methods:

     • ReadFile() – This function will read all existing users that has been registered in the system and will assign the data into a LinkedList array.
-    • GetDetails() – This function will retrieve the specific customer’s information into the program and will be output to the user whenever this function is been called.
+    • GetDetails() – This function will retrieve the specific customer’s information into the program and will be output.

     2) Customer